leeturner/hugo-devresume-theme/README.md

 This is a Hugo port of [DevResume](//github.com/xriley/DevResume-Theme) - a great looking resume/CV template designed for developers by Xiaoying Riley.

-This is a fork of the [original](https://github.com/cowboysmall-tools/hugo-devresume-theme) that I maintain, so I can add my own features to the template.
-I keep this fork maintained due to long-standing PR's and issues in the original repo.
-I am more than happy to merge these changes to the original at any point if the original is being maintained again.
-Below is a summary of the changes I have made to this repo:
+This is a fork of the [original](https://github.com/cowboysmall-tools/hugo-devresume-theme) hugo-devresume-theme.
+I have added a number of additional features to the repo which are summarised below:

 * I have added the ability to load some custom css.
 I wanted a little more spacing between certain elements and added this as a custom css file in the `<head>`.
 * Disabled unused pages/routes in the example config file, so we don't get unnecessary files generated